-Repairing ABS problems on older vehicles can be challenging.
+Repairing ABS problems on older cars can be challenging.
 On GM vehicles some common failures generate technical service bulletins that can make diagnosis easier.
-At the bottom of the page you'll find parts like Pressure Accumulator's, ABS Modulators and wheel speed sensor kits that can fail on GM vehicles.
+At the bottom you'll find parts like pressure accumulator's, ABS modulators and wheel speed sensor kits that have been known to fail on GM automobiles.

 This page is about a friends car I fixed that required no parts at all.
 It's a 95 Pontiac Bonneville STE that had a TCS